jzsh2000/gene-trend/script/README.md

 ## gene-families-human.R
 find human gene families (genes with similar names) (for fun)

-## gene-name-conversion.R
-prepare Rdata files used in a shiny application, which takes a list of gene names as input and output a table of detailed information about the genes in this list

 ## gene-to-pdat.sh
 count number of pubmed articles for each gene in each month